 MTG Arena’s Mastery Pass is broken up across two different reward branches.
 The top branch is completely free to everyone regardless of your rank, skill level, or time played while the bottom requires you to spend in-game gems.
 There are two variations of the premium Mastery Pass with the first costing 3,400 gems ($20.00 USD) and starting you out at whatever your current level is.
 While the second is priced at 5,400 gems (roughly $35.00) that comes with 10 free levels towards your Mastery rank.

 We do not recommend you purchase the 5,400 version of the Mastery System.
 It’s comically expensive and gaining 10 levels isn’t that difficult if you’re diligent about playing every day.
-You can purchase a single level for 250 gems at any time, but this feature will be moved to a different page later in July.
+You can purchase a single level for 250 gems at any time, so if you can always dump excess gems into ranking up.

 Mastery Pass End Date

-At the time of writing this, Wizards of the Coast has not revealed how long the Mastery Pass is available, but we have to believe it’s until the next set Standard set releases.
-Typically there are about 12 weeks in a season, so we suspect the Mastery Pass will last at least this long.
-Things get a bit more complicated since we’re still in Season 3 of War of the Spark.
-With little information to go on, our best estimate is this pass lasts until late September, early October when the new set arrives.
+At the time of writing this, Wizards of the Coast has not revealed the end date for the Throne of Eldraine Mastery Pass.
+Typically there are about 12 weeks in a season, so we suspect the Mastery Pass will last at least this long, especially since Throne of Edlraine just released.
+Things get a bit more complicated since we’re still in Season 4 of Core Set 2020.
+With little information to go on, our best estimate is this pass lasts until December

 Along with the battle pass, MTG Arena also features a new Mastery Tree that features 30 cosmetic, motion art cards.
 Each node is unlocked with a Mastery Orb which can only be obtained via leveling the Mastery Pass’ free and premium branches.
 You will not earn the actual card displayed, only the alternate version.
 It’s only possible to unlock every node in the Mastery Tree by fully leveling up the Mastery Pass’s premium route.
-All of the cards in this tree are from Core Set 2020, so don’t expect to see anything from War of the Spark OR Ravinca Allegiance.
+All of the cards in this tree are from Throne of Eldraine, so don’t expect to see anything from War of the Spark OR Core Set 2020.

 Mastery Pass Rewards

 Since there are two different branches in the Mastery Pass we will be breaking down the rewards between the free and the paid routes.
+The big difference this season is you can continuously earn rewards once you hit level 111.
+Everything beyond that will give you a free Uncommon ICR.
 Remember, if you paid the 3,400 gems you will also earn everything in the free path.

 - 5 Mastery Orbs